 This article is part of the Self-Love Series.
 You can check out the other articles and meditations in the series HERE.

-You see, there are levels to taking things personally and there’s definitely a level where you take stuff too far, where you sit and stew in a state of overthinking.
-Where you’re actually damaging your self-esteem and sense of self-worth just by holding repeated negative thoughts and self-talk.
+*Where you’re actually damaging your self-esteem and sense of self-worth just by holding repeated negative thoughts and self-talk.

 This can also be damaging to relationships (professional and personal).